-This is an online list containing everything you need to know to be prepared and keep your troop safe during a number of different kinds of activities outside of the normal Girl Scout troop meeting.
+Safety Activity Checkpoints is an online list containing everything you need to know to be prepared and keep your troop safe during different kinds of activities outside of the normal Girl Scout troop meeting.
 This can be found in Troop Resources under Safety and Travel.